VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 # Decoupling

-The engine implements the following mechanisms to avoid the implementation of bespoke methods for interaction between instances of different classes that tightly couple them.
+The engine implements the following mechanisms to avoid the implementation of bespoke methods for interaction between instances of different classes that would couple them tightly.

 ## Messages